 Saying Hello to The End of Your World

 At the end of the day, coming to your first edge may feel like the end of the world.
 It may be.
 It may also be the end of living in a prison cell cut off from yourself.
 Isn't freedom worth it, though?
-Aren't you curious about who you really are when you are no longer trapped and hidden away?
+Aren't you curious about who you really are when you are no longer trapped?
 I was.
 And there's no way I would ever go back to that cell.
-It just feels too damned good standing out in the grass field in the clear air with sunlight on my back.
+It just feels too damned good standing out in the grassy field in the clear air with sunlight on my back.

 Here are some more thoughts on releasing a big energy blockage for the first time: